 With an increasing number of multifamily IoT providers, prospective customers have every right to know and ask about an organization’s security practices.
 These companies’ technologies touch sensitive user information surrounding the daily lives of residents, property managers, and more, and must be as secure as possible.

-To start, an easy ‘litmus test’ when gauging an organization’s level of security is to ask for its SOC 2 report.
-There are several areas of security to discuss outside of this assessment, but for now, let’s dive into SOC 2.
+To start, an easy way to gauge an organization’s level of security is to ask for a SOC 2 (Service Organizations Controls, pronounced as “sock two”) report.
+There are several areas of security to discuss outside of this assessment but for now, let’s dive into SOC 2.

 As mentioned above, a security-driven organization would want the conversation to continue past, “Do you have a SOC 2 report?”
 Organizations that have security measures in order will typically (and readily) offer to provide SOC 2 documentation, a security overview walkthrough, penetration testing results (with redacted exact vulnerabilities), and static code review results.

 Want to learn more about SOC 2?
 Check out this article that explains the differences between SOC 2 and ISO, another security auditing process.